leberrigan/MotusStationGuide/power.md

 # Power

-You can't have a reliable station without a reliable power source.
-For this reason, it's best to ensure more than an ample supply is available.
+You can’t have a reliable station without a reliable power source.
+For this reason, it’s best to ensure more than an ample supply is available.

 ## Power Sources